Necker cube

-The Necker cube is an optical illusion that was first published as a Rhomboid in 1832 by Swiss crystallographer Louis Albert Necker.
+The Necker cube is an optical illusion that was first published as a rhomboid in 1832 by Swiss crystallographer Louis Albert Necker.
 It is a simple wire-frame, two dimensional drawing of a cube with no visual cues as to its orientation, so it can be interpreted to have either the lower-left or the upper-right square as its front side.

 Ambiguity

 The Necker cube is an ambiguous drawing.

 Each part of the picture is ambiguous by itself, yet the human visual system picks an interpretation of each part that makes the whole consistent.
 The Necker cube is sometimes used to test computer models of the human visual system to see whether they can arrive at consistent interpretations of the image the same way humans do.

 Humans do not usually see an inconsistent interpretation of the cube.
-A cube whose edges cross in an inconsistent way is an example of an impossible object, specifically an impossible cube (compare Penrose triangle).
+A cube whose edges cross in an inconsistent way is an example of an impossible object, specifically an impossible cube.

 With the cube on the left, most people see the lower-left face as being in front most of the time.
 This is possibly because people view objects from above, with the top side visible, far more often than from below, with the bottom visible, so the brain "prefers" the interpretation that the cube is viewed from above.

 There is evidence that by focusing on different parts of the figure, one can force a more stable perception of the cube.
 The intersection of the two faces that are parallel to the observer forms a rectangle, and the lines that converge on the square form a "y-junction" at the two diagonally opposite sides.
 If an observer focuses on the upper "y-junction" the lower left face will appear to be in front.
 The upper right face will appear to be in front if the eyes focus on the lower junction.
 Blinking while being on the second perception will probably cause you to switch to the first one.

 It is possible to cause the switch to occur by focusing on different parts of the cube.
 If one sees the first interpretation on the right it is possible to cause a switch to the second by focusing on the base of the cube until the switch occurs to the second interpretation.
 Similarly, if one is viewing the second interpretation, focusing on the left side of the cube may cause a switch to the first.